 “People have been talking for decades about a time-released T3 medicine,” says Ross.
 “But that appears to be difficult to make because pharmaceutical companies have not come up with it yet,” despite a potential market of millions of patients.
 Correct dosing might require taking LT3 several times a day, and for most people compliance would be an issue.

-The inability of researchers who design clinical trials to figure out an effective system to administer T3 might give pause to clinicians considering the treatment.
+The inability of researchers who design clinical trials to figure out an effective system to administer T3 might give pause to clinicians considering this treatment for hypothyroidism.

 The Ratio Rationale